sportsbutonline/Info-664-final-project/README.md

 The results showed that Terrecotta and Hard-paste porcelein were the most frequently used materials for vases depicting nature icons in The MET collection.

 ## Futher Uses
 I hope that demonstrating how to query in the above sections and visualize the information could encourage other researches to explore the MET API and pull out collection information that interested them under a specific topic.
 This could help establish trends and even compare information to other museum collections with a public API that can be easily queryed such as the Getty or the Art Institute of Chicago.
 The code above and in the attached python notebook files can be transformed for different searches and different data sets using the **response** areas of the MET API.
 Then you could use pandas to customize the desired fields to put into a dataset for further investigation.
-The python notebook containing graphing information could also serve as an example if a researcher wants to graph under a differnt field such as time-span, frequency of objects being from a particular country, etc.
+The python notebook containing graphing information could also serve as an example if a researcher wants to graph under a different field such as time-span, frequency of objects being from a particular country, etc.

 ## Files
 ### Python Notebooks: